redmunds/brackets-preferences-viewer/README.md

 ## Features

-This extension is accessed using: View > Show Preferences Viewer
+This extension is accessed using: View > Show Local Storage Viewer

 Click on the key of any [Object] to expand it.